-The Motutapu project started in 1993 in consultation with Ngai Tai ki Tamaki Trust and other interested groups.
-Together with Rangitoto, Motutapu represented an unrivalled opportunity for ecological restoration close to a metropolitan centre which could contribute significantly to threatened species’ survival in New Zealand.
+The Motutapu Restoration Trust (MRT) was formed in 1993 to support the Motutapu Restoration Project in consultation with other interested groups.
+Together with Rangitoto, Motutapu represented an unrivalled opportunity for ecological restoration, close to a metropolitan centre.
+It contributes significantly to rare and threatened species’ survival in New Zealand.

-The Motutapu Restoration Trust’s work provides opportunities for people of all ages to engage in and be actively involved in conservation and to better understand and appreciate heritage values through the restoration of Motutapu.
+The Motutapu Restoration Trust’s work provides opportunities for people of all ages to be actively involved in conservation and to understand and appreciate heritage values through the restoration of Motutapu.

 The Trust's planning is approved by DOC in association with Ngāi Tai ki Tāmaki, who have mana whenua over Motutapu.